206-706-4875

 Danette Johnston

-Danette Johnston, Owner, has been a Licensed Veterinary Technician (LVT) in the state of Washington and a Certified Pet Dog Trainer (CPDT).
-She has trained dogs (and people!) working in animal hospitals and shelters prior to opening dog’s day out 12 years ago.
+Danette Johnston, Owner, has been a Licensed Veterinary Technician (LVT) in the state of Washington and is a Certified Professional Dog Trainer (CPDT-KA) as well as a Certified Fear-Free Professional Trainer.
+She has trained dogs (and people!) working in animal hospitals and shelters prior to opening dog’s day out in the beginning of 2000.
 She has published articles on dog day care and dog-dog interactions for The Society of Veterinary Behavior Technicians and the Association of Pet Dog Trainers (APDT).
 She has lectured on dog behavior to Veterinary Technicians and students at the Society of Veterinary Behavior Technicians conference.
-Danette is a Licensed Canine Good Citizen evaluator for the the AKC and worked as a Delta Society Pet Partner’s (animal assisted therapy) Instructor and Team (with her dear departed dog Georgia).
+Danette is a Licensed Canine Good Citizen and Tricks title evaluator for the the AKC and worked as a Delta Society Pet Partner’s (animal assisted therapy) Instructor and Team (with her dear departed dog Georgia).
 She is a "Be A Tree" presenter and the NW Coordinator for Doggone Safe, an organization dedicated to education on the prevention of dog bites.
-She shares her home with one old cat, one Pittie mix, a kindergartener and a very tolerant husband.
+She created a comprehensive Shelter Training Program working with shelter and rescue organizations.
+Along with her group classes and private lessons at DDO, she teaches seminars including: Difficult Dog, Canine Body Language and Barks & Babes, a class for expectant parents.
+She currently shares her home with a brown tabby (with many extra toes), a Pittie/Border Collie mix, a growing (too fast!) human boy and a very tolerant husband.

 • Popular Posts